Symbolic Model Construction for Saturated Constrained Horn Clauses: Preliminaries and Notation

-If a clause $\cc{\Lambda}{C}$ is redundant with respect to a clause set $N$, then it can be removed from $N$ without changing its semantics.
+If a clause $\cc{\Lambda}{C} \in N$ is redundant with respect to a clause set $N$, then it can be removed from $N$ without changing its semantics.
+If $\cc{\Lambda}{C}$ is newly inferred, then we also call it redundant if $\cc{\Lambda}{C}$ is already part of $N$.
+The same cannot be said for clauses in $N$ or all clauses in $N$ would be redundant.
 Determining clause redundancy is an undecidable problem~\cite{DBLP:conf/vmcai/BrombergerFW21,DBLP:conf/birthday/Weidenbach15}.
 However, there are special cases of redundant clauses that can be easily checked, e.g., tautologies and subsumed clauses.
+Redundancy also means that $\interp \models N^{\prec \cc{\Lambda}{C}}$ implies $\interp \models \cc{\Lambda}{C}$ if $\cc{\Lambda}{C}$ is redundant w.r.t.\ $N$.
+We will exploit this fact in the model construction.